textpattern/textpattern.github.io/brand/user-docs-guide.md

 #### Block element styling

 Block element styling can be done with HTML or Kramdown.
-Use the cleaner Kramdown notation whenever possible ([tables](#tables) are one exception requiring HTML).
+Use the cleaner Kramdown notation whenever HTML is not required (e.g. [tables](#tables) do require HTML at this point).

-The Kramdown notation for block element styling is similar to that used for inline styling, except the syntax goes on its own line immediately after the block element, for example:
+The Kramdown notation for block element styling is similar to that used for inline styling, except the syntax goes on its own line immediately after the block element content:

 ```
-This is a paragraph styled as an example.
+This is a paragraph styled as a hypothetical example.
 {: .class-name}
 ```